yoctoproject/vscode-bitbake/README.md

 ### Integration tests

-These tests allow running the bitbake extension in a live VSCode environment.
+These tests allow running the BitBake extension in a live VSCode environment.
 See [the individual integration tests README](integration-tests/README.md).

 ## Tree-sitter